 How To Read American Odds!

-OK, so the number alongside the (+) or (-) symbol represents the payout.
-As such, if you have a team with -140 next to their name, they are favored to win, which means you have to put up $140 in order to win $100.
+The number alongside the (+) or (-) symbol represents the payout.
+As such, if you have a team that is listed at -140, you have to put up $140 in order to win $100.
 Because favored teams are generally believed to have the advantage in the game, there’s less risk when you put your money on them, which results in a smaller payout.